chengpohi/chengpohi.github.io/README.md

 [EDQL](https://plugins.jetbrains.com/plugin/16364-elasticsearch-query--edql/) is **Elasticsearch** management and query tool based on Intellij plugin system.
 It has a simple  graphical user interface for manage Elasticsearch connections and query from Elasticsearch. &#x20;

-**EDQL is full compatible with official Query DSL**, can just copy query DSL and run on EDQL without any extra effort. also EDQL has visual editor for quickly write query conditions with interactive UI.
+**It is full compatible with official Query DSL**, can just copy query DSL and run on EDQL without any extra effort. also EDQL has visual editor for quickly write query conditions with interactive UI.

-**EDQL** has powerful script engine: support function, variable and iteration etc. with smart Intellij you can easily write query DSL(refactor, extract etc).
+**It** has powerful script engine: support function, variable and iteration etc. with smart Intellij you can easily write query DSL(refactor, extract etc).

 For analysis aggregations, **EDQL** support plotting these aggregation results under intellij(find more: [visualize.md](ide-actions/visualize.md "mention")).